The leading cause of vomiting, diarrhea, and foodborne illness in the U.S. – norovirus – is picking up steam during the winter months.

 How can I protect myself from norovirus?

-For one, don’t eat food prepared by people who are sick or were sick recently.
+Don't eat food prepared by people who are sick or were sick recently.
 But that can be hard to control.
-So, you can also make sure that you clean your hands at key times, by washing them with soap and water for at least 20 seconds.
+You can also make sure that you clean your hands at key times, by washing them with soap and water for at least 20 seconds.

-A simple rule could be: “Before putting something in my mouth, I make sure I’ve washed my hands first — especially in a group setting or around someone who’s sick.”
+A simple rule could be to wash your hands before you put something in your mouth.
+This is especially important in a group setting or while around someone who's sick.

-If you’re really concerned about norovirus, here are some examples of times you might want to be sure you wash your hands before eating:
+If you're concerned about norovirus, here are some times you should wash your hands before eating:

 - At a shared meal, after serving dishes have made the rounds and you've loaded your plate.

-- While snacking, if using shared serving utensils at the appetizer table, or pouring drinks from a shared bottle.
+- While snacking, if using shared serving utensils or while pouring drinks from a shared bottle.

 - After shaking hands when greeting someone at a gathering with food and drink.